Lexicographic Ranking based on Minimal Winning Coalitions: Introduction

 The main objective of this paper is to show that it is possible to rank players consistently with the desirability relation and using exclusively minimal winning coalitions in an ordinal way.
 In fact, while classical power indices convert the information about coalitions into a numerical personal score representing players' relevance in a simple game, in many practical situations, having a reliable ranking to select the top players is enough and the information provided by players' score is only marginal.
 For instance, in the application of power indices to computational biology, the goal is short-listing the most relevant genes on complex networks with a huge number of nodes \cite{Moretti07}.
 In a similar way, ranking players is essential for the analysis of centrality of network elements with the goal to select the most critical or sensible parts of a system \cite{Lindelauf13}, or in studies aimed at establishing which agents are the strongest or the weakest in a voting system \cite{Ferto20}.

 To that purpose, we introduce a \textit{ranking solution} (formally, a map that associates to any simple game with player-set $N$, a total preorder on $N$) aimed at ranking players in a simple game according to their influence and in a way that is compatible with the desirability relation.
 Our ranking solution contains elements of both the DPI and the PGI, taking into account the minimal winning coalitions an individual belongs to.
 More exactly, given $n=|N|$ players, we first compute for each player a vector of $n$ real numbers, where the $k$-th component of each vector is the number of minimal winning coalitions of size $k$, with $k=1, \ldots, n$; second, our ranking solution lexicographically compares those real-valued vectors.
-Due to the similarity with the PGI to compute vectors components, we called such a ranking solution the \textit{lexicographic Public Good ranking} (shortly, the \textit{LPGR}).
+Due to the similarity with the PGI to compute vectors components, we called such a ranking solution the \textit{Lexicographic Ranking based on Minimal winning coalitions} (shortly, the \textit{LRM}).

-We show that the \textit{LPGR} is monotonic, and we prove that it is the unique solution satisfying (strong) monotonicity with respect to the desirability relation together with two other axioms: 1) the \textit{coalitional anonymity} property, saying that the relative ranking between two players $i$ and $j$ in two different simple games should be independent of the identity of other players in minimal winning coalitions, provided that the number of minimal winning coalitions to which they belong in the two games is the same; 2) the property of \textit{independence of larger minimal winning coalitions}, saying that once a player $i$ is considered more influential than a player $j$ in a simple game, player $i$ will continue to be considered more influential than $j$ in any simple game obtained by adding new ``larger'' minimal winning coalitions to the original game.
+We show that the \textit{LRM} is monotonic, and we prove that it is the unique solution satisfying (strong) monotonicity with respect to the desirability relation together with two other axioms: 1) the \textit{coalitional anonymity} property, saying that the relative ranking between two players $i$ and $j$ in two different simple games should be independent of the identity of other players in minimal winning coalitions, provided that the number of minimal winning coalitions to which they belong in the two games is the same; 2) the property of \textit{independence of larger minimal winning coalitions}, saying that once a player $i$ is considered more influential than a player $j$ in a simple game, player $i$ will continue to be considered more influential than $j$ in any simple game obtained by adding new ``larger'' minimal winning coalitions to the original game.

 As a side-product of our analysis, we also point out some connections between our ranking solution and the criticality-based ranking provided in \cite{ADFM21} to compare, in an ordinal way, the blocking power of players and we explore some similarities with the axioms used to characterize the dual version of the criticality-based ranking.